Every year, Rwanda Rise's Hope Vocational Training Center equips hundreds of students with real skills.

 Our students gain an entrepreneurial mindset they take with them for the rest of their lives.

 By learning a marketable trade, graduates of Hope Vocational Training Center earn a sustainable living wage.
-It only takes one year of intensive study to earn a certificate in one of our six programs.
+It only takes one year of intensive study to earn a certificate in one of our five programs.
 Upon graduation, 90% of our students find employment in their field of study.
 Not only does this provide a restored sense of dignity and worth, it provides continuous positive benefits to their families and communities.
 Each individual success story contributes in its own way to the mission of Rwanda Rise.

 Our model of giving a hand up, not a hand out means our supporters receive a high philanthropic ROI.